20 FAQs

 Do I need to request an OAuth each time I make an API call?

 No, please avoid doing this.
-Instead of requesting a token repeatedly, just request a token once per user and keep using that same token for the 1 hour it is valid.
+Instead of requesting a token repeatedly, just request a token once per user and keep using that same token for the lifetime of the token.
+For information about managing oAuth tokens, see Property APIs.
 Additional calls are unnecessary and may add to your per cost calls.

 Billing